abudri/Docker/README.md

 **`EXPOSE` -** Specify to the image which ports are going to be exposed within that image.

 **`CMD` -** This is the final command that will run every time you launch a new container from this image or restart a stopped container of this image.
+Also from [documentation](https://docs.docker.com/engine/reference/builder/#cmd):
+	The CMD instruction has three forms:

+	CMD ["executable","param1","param2"] (exec form, this is the preferred form) CMD ["param1","param2"] (as default parameters to ENTRYPOINT) CMD command param1 param2 (shell form)

+There can only be one CMD instruction in a Dockerfile.
+If you list more than one CMD then only the last CMD will take effect.

 ## Nuances & Extra Notes